Ganebang/snake-arena-live/README.Docker.md

 # Docker Setup Guide for Snake Arena Live

-This guide explains how to run the Snake Arena Live application using Docker Compose with PostgreSQL, FastAPI backend, and Nginx frontend.
+This guide explains how to run the Snake Arena Live application using Docker Compose with PostgreSQL and a unified application container combining both the FastAPI backend and Nginx frontend.

 ## Prerequisites